coco-serverless/coco-serverless/eval/README.md

 ```

 which generates a plot in [`./plots/image-pull/image_pull.png`](
 ./plots/image-pull/image_pull.png).
+Note that, by default, the `image-rs`
+crate will pull different layers concurrently.
+For each layer, fetching the
+bytes from the internet, and decompressing (+ decrypting) them happens
+(forcefully) in serial.
+Thus, to divide the time pulling layers (in general)
+between time fetching bytes from the internet, and handling them, we aggreagte
+the overall serial times for each operation, and calculate the ratio between
+them.

-You can also see the plot below:
+You can see the plot below:

 ![plot](./plots/image-pull/image_pull.png)